Order Camassia bulbs today to secure your favourite varieties for delivery and planting this autumn.

 - Depth Scale

-Specifically designed to help bulbs establish in pots, without the risk of the bulbs rotting, providing an open and free draining soil structure.
+Specifically designed to help bulbs establish in pots and borders, without the risk of the bulbs rotting, providing an open and free-draining soil structure.

 - Ideal for planting with Narcissi, Crocus, Hyacinths and other spring-flowering bulbs